nunet/device-management-service/types/README.md

 }
 ```

-- `FreeResources`: This contains the resources currently available for a job.
+- `types.FreeResources`: This contains the resources currently available for a job.

 ```
 // FreeResources are the resources free to be used by new services,